-NWRPCA will be offering a series of five Governance webinars throughout the month of June that will focus on the 19 program requirements as they relate directly to Community Health Center Board of Directors.
-Each session will be 30 minutes long plus an additional time 10 minute to get all of your questions answered.
-This is a perfect opportunity to convene your Board around the table, or tune-in to each webinar at your convenience.
+NWRPCA offered a series of five Governance webinars throughout the month of June 2016 that focused on the 19 program requirements as they relate directly to Community Health Center Board of Directors.
+Each session was 30 minutes long plus an additional time 10 minutes for Q&A and discussion.
 The series of webinars is appropriate for Board Members who may be new to the health center world or those who would like a refresher, as well as new CHC staff or staff working closely with the Board.

 - Learn the components of each of the HRSA requirements